Brafton recently turned 13. Thank you for the cards and birthday punches.

 The topics we wrote on were dictated not by whim or general interest.
 They were all rooted in SERP data, competitive analysis and relevance to our commercial goals.

 In practice, this translated to lots of lengthy, evergreen guides, how-tos and step-by-step instructionals.
 It also synced with our new approach to gated content, predominantly eBooks.

-We dual-released eBooks as gated and ungated, so that we generated leads (via form fill) and ranked in SERPs.
+We dual-released eBooks as gated and ungated content so that we could generate leads (via form fill) and rank in SERPs.
 This strategy paid off handsomely; we got nearly five times as many pageviews to our eBooks in 2018 than we did in 2017.

 We’d be remiss to mention that 2017 was also the year we pivoted to custom illustrations and a larger overhaul of our brand image.
 We killed stock photography and we were proud of it.
 We celebrated it with this post.